cms-opendata-analyses/HiForestProducerTool/README.md

 ### Prepare and compile

 First, you have to either
-- create a [VM](http://opendata.cern.ch/docs/cms-virtual-machine-2010 "CMS 2010 Virtual Machines: How to install") from the CMS Open Data website and create the CMSSW environment, and intialize it with
+- create a [VM](http://opendata.cern.ch/docs/cms-virtual-machine-2010 "CMS 2010 Virtual Machines: How to install") from the CMS Open Data website.
+Open the `CMS shell` terminal in the VM and create and intialize the CMSSW environment with

   ```
   cmsrel CMSSW_3_9_2_patch2